Tijuana River Valley Equestrian Association (TRVEA)

 Mary Johnson Powell

-I've been "horse crazy" since the age of 3 when I met the old plow horses in the tomato fields of Chula Vista.
-Not allowed to keep a horse in our suburban backyard, I read all the horse books I could, took riding lessons at Bradley's Bonita Valley Farms and taught myself to draw horses, a skill that helped years later when I designed the TRVEA logo and other artwork.
+I’ve been “horse crazy” since childhood when I met soft-nosed plow horses in Chula Vista tomato fields.
+I read all the horsey library books, took riding lessons at Bradley’s and taught myself to draw horses.
+As a

 Picture